tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 	.. image:: /images/road/roadSegment/creator/RoadsegmentCreatorGeneralSettings.png

 #.
-In the other tab, you can convert any default shape :ref:`Standard shape <roadSegmentCreatorCustomSettings>` segment to a :ref:`Custom segment <roadSegmentCreatorCustomSegment>` for more flexibility (also check out the new :ref:`Auto-Crossroads <roadSegmentCreatorAuto>` feature for automatic crossroad generation).
+In the other tab, you can convert any :ref:`Standard shape <roadSegmentCreatorCustomSettings>` segment to a :ref:`Custom segment <roadSegmentCreatorCustomSegment>` for more flexibility (also check out the new :ref:`Auto-Crossroads <roadSegmentCreatorAuto>` feature for automatic crossroad generation).
 #.
 Adjust :ref:`general settings<roadSegmentCreatorGeneralSettings>`.
 #.
 Adjust :ref:`custom settings<roadSegmentCreatorCustomSettings>`.
 #.
 Customize :ref:`pedestrian node settings<roadSegmentCreatorPedestrianSettings>`.